SkillSieve: A Hierarchical Triage Framework for Detecting Malicious AI Agent Skills: Abstract

-\textsc{SkillSieve} is a three-layer detection framework that applies progressively deeper analysis only where needed.
-Layer~1 runs regex, AST, and metadata checks through an XGBoost-based feature scorer, filtering roughly 86\% of benign skills in under 40ms on average at zero API cost.
-Layer~2 sends suspicious skills to an LLM, but instead of asking one broad question, it splits the analysis into four parallel sub-tasks (intent alignment, permission justification, covert behavior detection, cross-file consistency), each with its own prompt and structured output.
-Layer~3 puts high-risk skills before a jury of three different LLMs that vote independently and, if they disagree, debate before reaching a verdict.
+Agent skills combine natural-language instructions with executable code while inheriting an agent's filesystem, credential, and network access.
+Attacks can span prose and files, whereas regex and code-only analyzers cover only one modality. \textsc{SkillSieve} applies three progressively deeper layers: recall-oriented regex, AST, and metadata triage; four parallel LLM security sub-tasks; and an independent three-model jury with debate on disagreement.

-We evaluate on 49,592 real ClawHub skills and adversarial samples across five evasion techniques, running the full pipeline on a \$440 ARM single-board computer.
-On a 400-skill labeled benchmark, \textsc{SkillSieve} achieves 0.800 F1, outperforming ClawVet's 0.421, at an average cost of \$0.006 per skill.
-Code, data, and benchmark are open-sourced.
+We evaluate 49,592 real ClawHub skills, a 390-skill labeled benchmark, and 100 adversarial samples across five evasion techniques on a \$440 ARM board.
+The full pipeline achieves F$_1=0.929$ (precision 0.912, recall 0.945) at an average \$0.006 per skill.
+An optional XGBoost fast-path reduces Layer-2/3 calls by 32\% for 1.7 F$_1$ points without changing recall.
+On 52 Feishu/Lark packages, Layer~2 removes 13 of 14 Layer~1 flags as domain-specific false positives; we also deploy the system as a Feishu chat bot.
+Code, labels, and aggregate results are open-sourced.